 A connected world-wide improv community that shares, supports each other, and creates excellent improv, so we may help each other be the best, most inclusive performers and producers we can be.
 Every performer should be treated as a professional artist.

 Melanie is an improvisor, actor, and writer in Orlando, Florida.
 She has toured the country with a comedy show and continues to travel to improvise and teach at festivals.
-Locally, she performs, hosts, and teaches at SAK Comedy Lab, performs with her own indie teams, can be found at Adlib Theatre, and is the Associate Producer of the Central Florida Improv Festival.
-Mel also teaches, coaches, is a producer of the Orlando Fringe Festival, and uses improv at local hospitals to help better train medical professionals.
-Her true passions in life are improv, animals, sugar, and
+Mel also coaches, uses improv at hospitals to help better train medical professionals, teaches applied improv to companies, and uses improv to help train difficult leadership topics for the US military.
+Locally, she performs, hosts, and teaches at different places, including SAK Comedy Lab, performs with her own indie teams, is a producer of the Orlando Fringe Festival, and is the Associate Producer of the Central Florida Improv Festival.
+Her true passions in life are improv, animals, sugar, and travel.

 |Jeffrey Thompson – Secretary